14-Day Adult-Only Itinerary for Tonga

 Travel time: 30 minutes

-It’s your final day in Tonga, where you might have the chance to do one last activity off the 5 Adult-Only Activities in Nuku’alofa list.
+It’s your final day in Tonga, where you might have the chance to do one last activity from the 5 Adult-Only Activities in Nuku’alofa list.
 Otherwise, grab a coffee at Escape Cafe or the Friends Cafe, pick up some souvenirs from the Langafonua Handicrafts Centre or Talamahu Market, and book a taxi to Fua’amotu Airport.

 Nofo a (goodbye) from Tonga!